Top 5 Best Practices for Faculty

 Put a statement in your syllabus to initiate dialogue with students.

-Disabled Student Programs & Services (DSPS) is available to provide accommodations to studenst with diagnosed learning, mental health, physical, and/or other health related disabilities that are either permanent or temporary.
-Students with disabilites needing accommodations, including those who had an IEP or 504 Plan in high school, should make requests to DSPS office by contacting the office in person, phone, email, or by visisting the DSPS Virtual Lobby.
+Disabled Student Programs & Services (DSPS) is available to provide accommodations to students with diagnosed learning, mental health, physical, and/or other health related disabilities that are either permanent or temporary.
+Students with disabilites needing accommodations, including those who had an IEP or 504 Plan in high school, should make requests to DSPS office by contacting the office in person, phone, email, or by visiting the DSPS Virtual Lobby.
 All requests for accommodations require appropriate advance notice to avoid a delay in services.

 Verify the student’s eligibility for disability-related accommodations.